rosalinb/meal-mate/meal-mate/README.md

 </ul>

 <h2>
-  New Skills Learned & Challenges faced:
+  New Skills Learned & Challenges faced:</h2>
   <ul>
     <li>Reading and understanding the Spoonacular API</li>
     <li>React Hooks and better use of props and state.</li>